paft-rs/paft/README.md

 - **Contributors**: Explore [contribution opportunities](#contributing-to-the-ecosystem)
 - **Providers**: Build your adapter using our [integration guidelines](#building-provider-crates)

-Together, we're building the future of financial data in Rust—standardized, interoperable, and developer-friendly.
+Together, we're building a standardized, interoperable, developer-friendly financial data ecosystem in Rust.

 ## Projects Using paft